kubedb/website/content/docs/platform/v2026.3.30/selfhost-setup/install/azure-marketplace.md

   version: v2026.3.30
 ---

-# 1. Deploying AppsCode Platform: Azure Marketplace
+# 1. Deploying KubeDB Platform: Azure Marketplace

-Welcome to the AppsCode Platform's **Azure Marketplace** deployment!
+Welcome to the KubeDB Platform's **Azure Marketplace** deployment!
 This guide will walk you through the deployment process via the Azure Marketplace, ensuring your environment is configured correctly for a seamless installation.

 ### Prerequisites